 Spider Wood (Azalea Roots)

 Spider wood is mostly found in red but can also appear in lighter tan colors.
-Plants easily attach to the surface of this wood making it a great source for substrate matter.
-Wood loving animals will nibble at this softwood over time as well.
+Plants easily attach to the surface of this wood making it a great source of substrate matter.
+Wood-loving animals will nibble at this softwood over time as well.
 Check out this extensive guide about Spider Wood (Azalea Roots) for more information about this type of wood.

 Cholla Wood (Cacti Wood)

 Cholla wood, also known as Cacti wood, is a unique wood that comes from the skeleton of the Cholla species cactus plant.
 The patterns exhibited on this wood are so detailed it almost looks artificial.

 These desert trees produce a wood that is light, porous, and very easy to submerge.
 This is an interesting wood to consider if you want to mix things up in a vivarium.